 Every day, thousands of websites become victims of a DDoS attack.
 And while many sites are back up and running within hours, the damage to both revenue and customer trust can devastate a business for years.
 A distributed denial-of-service (DDoS) attack is a cyber-attack in which an attacker renders a website unavailable to users by attacking it with multiple compromised systems.

 All organizations suffer from DDoS attacks at some point in time, so it’s crucial to have a cloud protection stack in place.
 Network DDoS attacks, such as SYN Flood and DNS Amplification attacks, are quickly growing in size.
 This is why the appropriate capacity for mitigation needs to be provided.

-Through partnering with different service providers, we can offer robust CDNs that leverages a global network of strategically positioned servers to provide you the capacity to mitigate even multi-gigabit DDoS attacks.
+Through partnering with different service providers, we can offer robust CDNs that leverage a global network of strategically positioned servers to provide you the capacity to mitigate even multi-gigabit DDoS attacks.

-Aside from targeted DDoS attacks, your business is in danger of being target by bad bots – automated attacks like click fraud, content and price scraping etc.
+Aside from targeted DDoS attacks, your business is in danger of being targeted by bad bots – automated attacks like click fraud, content and price scraping etc.

 Bad bot attacks are on the rise – a significant percentage of all web traffic consists of bad bots.
 Bad bot attacks span across industries, regardless of the size of the company.

 Business owners are facing ever increasing threats, that’s why we have created a new approach to combat these threats.
 Our solution is focused on dynamic behavior profiles of real customers called Behavioral Fingerprinting.

 This approach enables GlobalDots to effectively prevent and mitigate 100% of OWASP handbook’s automated attacks, including: